25-Stiffness reduction factor for inelastic columns.

 He pointed out in the solved example 4-1, that the stress at buckling is Pcr/A, Pcr is the critical load and A is the area.

 The value is =19.10 ksi, which is well below the proportion limit for any grade of structural steel.
-Thus for long columns, the stress on that column will be nearly close to the stress at the proportional limit or smaller.
+Thus, for long columns, the stress on that column will be nearly equal to the stress at the proportional limit or smaller.

-For the inelastic columns, short or intermediate columns due to the residual stress, which is created due to the change of temperature, heating, and cooling due to the fabrication process, there will be a variation of stresses for the parts of the structural steel column.
+For inelastic columns, such as short or intermediate columns, residual stress is created due to the change in temperature during the fabrication process, resulting in variations in stresses within the structural steel column.

-Accordingly, there is a change in the relation to the graph between stress and strain, for a column, which can be represented by an inclined line, up to the proportional limit stress followed by a curved graph till the failure occurs.
+Accordingly, there is a change in the relation to the graph between stress and strain, for a column, which can be represented by an inclined line, up to the proportional limit stress, followed by a curved graph till failure occurs.

 The Euler equation Pcr=π^2EI/L^2, for the elastic failure, the expression can be modified to become, after replacing the E expression since by Et, Pcr=π^2Et*I/L^2, since the slope, Et is smaller than E slope at the Euler equation, or the initial modulus of elasticity.

-As we remember that at the point of Kl/r=4.71*sqrt(E/fy), then there will be another curve, for which, we estimate the proposed critical stress by the Aisc equation.
+As we remember that at the point of Kl/r, or le/r=4.71*sqrt(E/fy), then there will be another curve, for which we estimate the proposed critical stress by the AISC equation.

-If we fit the two curves, one for elastic buckling and the other for inelastic buckling, to become tangent to each other.
-When curves are tangents, then the left side curve represents the inelastic columns and we can write the expression for Fcr= π^2* Et/(l/r)^2.
+Suppose we fit the two curves, one for elastic buckling and the other for inelastic buckling, so that they become tangent to each other.
+When curves are tangents, then the left side curve represents the inelastic columns, and we can write the expression for Fcr π^2* Et/(l/r)^2.

-Now, for the inelastic buckling zone for any value of Kl/r and compare the values estimated by Fcr estimated by the Euler equation, and the value estimated by using the Engesser equation.
+Now, for the inelastic buckling zone for any value of Kl/r, compare the values estimated by the Fcr estimated by the Euler equation, and the value calculated by using the Engesser equation.

 The tangent value and the stiffness reduction factor.